thUSD — Retail Risk Report

 The DEX Screener pair you may have seen is the wrong token.
 As noted up top, the Arbitrum Uniswap V3 pool that public aggregators surfaced as “Theo USD / USDC on Arbitrum” is paired with the unrelated 18-decimal phantom token, not canonical thUSD.
 Don’t size off that pool’s depth or its reported price.

-Practical exit cost for retail is unknown.
-With this little secondary depth, even small sells will print at a discount, and there is no observed daily volume to anchor a discount estimate against.
-The practical answer for sized retail allocations is: there is currently no meaningful retail exit at scale.
+Practical exit cost for sized retail is still adverse.
+There is now some observable volume to anchor against (≈$110K/day on the Ethereum pool), but at ≈$4.75M depth a large sell moves the price, and there is no Pendle/Curve backstop.
+The practical answer for sized retail allocations remains: no meaningful retail exit at scale.
 The peg is structurally underwritten by the gated KYC arb (Minter redeem() at $1 par), not by deep secondary liquidity.

 IV.
 Project / Issuer Risk